na-na-hi/renget/archive/NovelAI-Quick-Start.md

 Pume's Memory guide: https://rentry.org/memory-guide Pume's Lorebook guide: https://rentry.org/lorebook-guide !!! warning Pume's Lorebook Guide
 	Pume's Lorebook guide is excellent (and very opinionated), but it was written before Clio and newer models were released.
-Compact lorebooks are no longer as necessary as they used to be.
+With more context to work with and smarter models understanding that context better, compact lorebooks are no longer as necessary as they used to be.
 The guide's description of attributes remains useful.
 Prose (text written normally) is also fine to mix in with attributes styles from my testing.
 NovelAI unofficial knowledge base: https://tapwavezodiac.github.io/novelaiUKB/